takanory/slides/slides/20220715europython-lt/index.rst

 .. revealjs-notes::

-   One is the Python Boot Camp, tutorial events for beginners, all over Japan.
+   One is "Python Boot Camp", tutorial events for beginners, all over Japan.
    We have held 44 camps with about 800 participants!
-   BTW, I introduced Python Boot Camp at the EuroPython poster session in 2019.
+   BTW, I introduced it at the EuroPython poster session in 2019.
    Does anyone remember that?

 **PyLadies** Caravan 👩‍💻